For more on what brings us to Belize for a year, read The Belize Move.

 Lime Caye is privately owned by the Garbutts, a Belizean family based in Punta Gorda who runs a handful of cabanas and bunkhouse and a small restaurant on the island.
 They also run a lodge at their main Hopeville office (near PG) and offer a number of other water activities such as fishing and kayaking trips around Toledo District.
 Everyone we encountered at Garbutt’s was incredibly friendly, very professional and safety oriented.
 The weekend was arranged as a package deal and all-inclusive (transport, lodging, meals and activities including reef fishing and snorkeling).
 They also have a secure compound at their Hopeville lodge to keep your car while out on the island.
 To learn more, visit garbuttsfishinglodge.com or call them at (+501) 6043548 or (+501) 7220070.

 As is common in Southern Belize, transport to the island was by 35′ skiff.
 The trip took 90 minutes there and just over an hour coming back.
-When we did the crossing on Friday, seas were a bit rough with white caps, but we cut up along the coast through the mangrove ranges, heading out to sea at East Snake Caye which cut down the amount of time we crossing in the open.
+When we did the crossing on Friday, seas were a bit rough with white caps, but we cut up along the coast through the mangrove ranges, heading out to sea at East Snake Caye which cut down the amount of time spent crossing in the open.
 Seas were much fairer on the return trip and we ended up doing the crossing more directly (see above).
 We crossed a pod of dolphins on the way back, which swam around and played with the boat for about ten minutes before continuing on.

 Arrival (Day 1)